Government panel proposes more support for Japanese firms hiking wages

-An economic policy panel of the government on Monday proposed a fresh stimulus package to get the coronavirus-hit economy back in shape, including beefing up support for companies actively raising employee wages.
+An economic policy panel of the government has proposed a fresh stimulus package to get the coronavirus-hit economy back in shape, including beefing up support for companies actively raising employee wages.

 Kishida, who became prime minister about a month ago and led the ruling Liberal Democratic Party to victory in a general election on Oct.
 31, instructed the panel last month to come up with suggestions for the stimulus plan.